PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide_ph.md

 </details>

 > [!WARNING]
-> Because collapsed sections are easy to overlook, use them sparingly.
-Instead of collapsing some amount of the document, it may be more wise to break up the content into discrete files.
+> Collapsed sections have a tendency to be overlooked by readers, so be cautions about what you choose to put within them, and in many cases it might be more effective to break up your documentation into more than one file.

 ## Mermaid: